Building an AI Chatbot With LangChain: Practical Developer Guide

 rag_chain = create_retrieval_chain(retriever, document_chain)

 - Overlap prevents cutting sentences in half.
-200 characters of overlap is a solid default.
+200 chars is a good default.

-text-embedding-3-smallcosts roughly 80% less thantext-embedding-3-largewith minimal quality loss for most use cases. - FAISS is fine for prototyping but switch to Pinecone, Weaviate, or pgvector for production workloads over 100K documents.
+text-embedding-3-smallis ~80% cheaper thantext-embedding-3-largewith minimal quality loss for most cases. - FAISS is fine for prototyping.
+Switch to Pinecone, Weaviate, or pgvector for production over 100K documents.

-Users hate waiting 5-10 seconds for a complete response.
-Streaming tokens as they're generated makes the chatbot feel responsive even when the full response takes time.
-This is non-negotiable for production chatbots.
+Users hate waiting 5-10 seconds for a response to appear all at once.
+Streaming tokens as they're generated makes the chatbot feel responsive.
+This isn't optional for production.

 from langchain_core.callbacks import StreamingStdoutCallbackHandler